Meals on Wheels

 Eureka Springs & North Arkansas Railway

-The meal is brought on board, though there is the option to purchase wine and champagne.
+The meal is brought on board, though there is the option to buy wine and champagne.
 The spectacular showpiece dessert–a flaming train-shaped baked Alaska–is the meal’s highlight.
 Waiters parade up and down the dining car aisle with the pyrotechnic treat before returning to the prep area where slices of the dessert are served.

 The trips departing from the depot at 299 N. Main St. run about 11/2 hours and travel a leisurely 41/2 miles and then return to the station.
 Trains run April through October.
 It is a relaxing way to view the countryside and travel the historic rails that brought the first visitors to Eureka Springs in 1883.